moubry/blog/source/_posts/2014-07-26-how-git-grows.markdown

 Maybe it’s not technically possible to only store the diff from an image change.
 Maybe Git just doesn’t have this feature.
 Maybe committing images inefficiently isn’t that big of a deal.

-Committing large binaries files is fine, I guess.
+Committing large binary files is fine, I guess.
 The value seems to outweigh the costs, which appears to be performance, disk size, and clone time.
-Should be fine as long as you don’t project you’ll ever blow past your Git host’s disk quota.
-However, this seems like a hard thing to project.
+It should be fine as long as you don’t anticipate that you’ll ever blow past your Git host’s disk quota.
+However, this seems like a hard thing to estimate for.

 Going back in time to remove binary files [does not look trivial][prune].